Virtual reality was a buzz trend in 2016, the ‘smashed avocado’ of the technology world.

 What makes the Wildgoose Escape Challenge good for conference groups?

 Let’s face it – once you leave primary school, standing up in a room full of strangers can be pretty intimidating.
 The Escape Room challenge can help groups to relax, bond quickly, and get them talking about something other than the quality of the cucumber sandwiches.

 It doesn’t take up too much time

 In our fast-paced world, a full day of team building isn’t always achievable.
-Rather than cancelling the activity or rearranging the date, the Escape Room Challenge can be sandwiched into a one-hour slot at a conference, making it much more accessible for groups.
+Rather than cancelling the activity or rearranging the date, the Virtual Escape Room Challenge can be sandwiched into a one-hour slot at a conference, making it much more accessible for groups.